mavryk-network/LIGO/vendors/Preprocessor/README.md

 #endif
 ```

+Note: If you wish to redefine a symbol, you must undefine it first.

 When we want to write a cascade of conditionals, the preprocessor
 enables a shortcut by means of the `#elif` directive, like so: